JCMontalbano/Code-portfolio/phisherDetector/README.md

 ```
 This script loads the vectorDF from 3.vectorizeText.py and then trains a neural net to distinguish the two, using TensorFlow and Keras.
 It cycles through a set of hyperparameters which I've found typically work for binary classifier problems like this.
 The script loads NLTK vectors produced in 3.vectorizeText.py as a target array.
 It selects a random 20% of array, 50% class balanced, loads it as training data, and trains a network.
-The neural network uses hyperparameters set at the beginning, and has an adaptible accuracy threshold which can be set to slowly decrement target accuracy until you get a network at the target accuracy threshold.
+The neural network uses hyperparameters hardcoded at the beginning of the script, and has an adaptible accuracy threshold which can be set to slowly decrement target accuracy until you get a network at the target accuracy threshold.